 Webull is a member of the Securities Investor Protection Corporation, meaning Webull customers are protected up to $500,000 ($250,000 of cash) in case the brokerage shuts down and assets go missing, according to Webull.
 Apex Clearing, the brokerage’s clearing firm, has an additional insurance policy which provides protection for securities and cash up to an aggregate limit of $150 million.
 That’s subject to maximum limits of $37.5 million for a customer’s securities and $900,000 for a customer’s cash.

 But keep in mind this coverage won’t protect you from just losing money in the market, which is why it’s important to invest responsibly.
+Even if the stock market is doing well now, that doesn't mean it always will.

 How to start investing with Webull responsibly